-Yvonne Rogers is the Director of the Interaction Centre at University College London, a Professor of Interaction Design, and a deputy head of department for Computer Science.
+Yvonne Rogers is the Director of the Interaction Centre at University College London, a Professor of Interaction Design, and a Deputy Head of the Department for Computer Science.
 She is internationally renowned for her work in HCI and ubiquitous computing and, in particular, for her pioneering approach to innovation and ubiquitous learning.
-Yvonne is widely published, and she is the author of two books: Research in the Wild (2017, co-authored with Paul Marshall) and The Secrets of Creative People (2014).
+Yvonne is widely published, and she is the author of two books: Research in the Wild (2017, co-authored with Paul Marshall, Morgan & Claypool) and The Secrets of Creative People (2014,Belmont Press).
 She is also a regular keynote speaker at computing and HCI conferences worldwide.
 Former positions include the Open University (2006–2011), the School of Informatics and Computing at Indiana University (2003–2006), and Sussex University (1992–2003).
-She has also been a Visiting Professor at UCSC, University of Cape Town, Melbourne University, Stanford, Apple, Queensland University, and UCSD.
+She has also been a visiting professor at UCSC, University of Cape Town, Melbourne University, Stanford, Apple, Queensland University, and UCSD.
 She has been elected as a Fellow of the Royal Society, the ACM, the British Computer Society, and the ACM’s CHI Academy.
-She was awarded the Royal Society Robin Milner Medal in 2021 for ‘outstanding European computer scientist’, and a MRC Suffrage and Science Award in 2020 for being one of the leading women in 'mathematics and computing.'
+She was awarded the Royal Society Robin Milner Medal in 2022 for “outstanding European computer scientist,” and an MRC Suffrage and Science Award in 2020 for being one of the leading women in “mathematics and computing.”
 In 2022 she was awarded the ACM SIGCHI Lifetime Achievement Research Award, “presented to individuals for outstanding contributions to the study of human-computer interaction.”

-Jennifer, Yvonne and Helen at the launch event of the fifth edition at CHI 2019.
+Yvonne, Helen and Jenny at the launch event of the sixth edition at CHI 2023.